inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

 - .terraform folder - created in the project directory and contains subdirectories and files related to intialization and plug in management.
 - .terraform.lock.hcl folder - lock file that records a list of provider plugins and their versions as hashes.

+## MANAGE RESOURCES
+- Cloud storage - Data Lake - bucket in GCP environmetn where you can store data as a flat file
+- Big Query Warehouse - Data Warehouse - can have fact/ dimension tables

+#### CREATE AND DESTROY BUCKETS
 ADD A BUCKET
 Start with the example on the Hashicorp site and adjust to your project.
 - resource - \<resource being created\> \<local variable name\>  --> these names combined with a dot can be used to reference this resource in other blocks in this file (e.g., google_storage_bucket.taxi-bucket